Patricia Kaliati: Political career

 In the 1999 general election Patricia Kaliati was elected Member of Parliament for Mulanje West Constituency on a United Democratic Front ticket, a position she continues to hold.

 In 2000 she was appointed Deputy Minister of Health to the Bakili Muluzi administration.
 Kaliati was then shuffled to Deputy Minister of National Public Events (2002–2004) and then Deputy Minister of Local Government.
 She was re-elected in 2004 and was appointed Minister of Information and Tourism, renamed Minister of Information and Civic Education in May 2007, holding that position until May 2009.

 In the May 2009 elections Patricia Kaliati was again elected on the Democratic Progressive Party ticket.

 Kaliati was appointed Minister of Gender, Children and Community Development in the cabinet that became effective on 15 June 2009.

 She was dropped from the cabinet on 9 August 2010.

 She was appointed Minister of Information and Civic Education in September 2011.

+In 2014 a case against her brought by the Anti-Corruption Bureau and supported by then Director of Public Prosecutions, Rosemary Kanyuka, was dropped.
+It had been claimed that Kaliati had taken bribes while serving as Minister of Tourism but no charges were progressed.

 At the beginning of 2022 a new cabinet was announced which included Kaliati as the minister of Gender, Community Development & Social Welfare.
 Agness Nkusa Nkhoma was not mentioned but a later list appeared, with an apology, and Nkorna was named as Kaliati's deputy.

 Kaliati was said to be a potential presidential candidate after the death of her party's leader in a plane crash.
 She was the Secretary General of the opposition United Transformation Movement (UTM) when in October 2024, Kaliati was arrested and charged with "conspiring with others to commit a serious offence" amid rumours of a plot to assassinate President Lazarus Chakwera.
 Political motives for the arrest were suggested.
 The Malawi Human Rights Defenders Coalition (HRDC) spokesperson spoke out against her arbitrary detention.